-(a) The full price or cost to the customer including all interest, fees, charges, and penalties.
+- (a) The full price or cost to the customer including all interest, fees, charges, and penalties.
 The T&C must clearly state whether interest, fees, charges, and penalties can change over time.
 The method for computing said interest, fees, charges, and penalties shall be presented in accordance with Subsec.
-4301N.6;

-(b) General information about the operation of the products or services including the customer's obligations and liabilities;

-(c) Cooling-off period, if applicable;

-(d) Cancellation, return and exchange policies, and any related cost;

-(e) The actions and remedies which the BSFI may take in the event of a default by the customer;

-(f) Procedures to report unauthorized transactions and other contingencies, as well as the liabilities of parties in such case; and

-(g) A summary of the BSFIs complaints handling procedure.

-(3) Advises customers to read and understand the applicable T&C, when considering a product or service.

-(4) Ensures that its staff communicates in such a manner that clients can understand the terms of the contract, their rights and obligations.
-Staff should communicate with techniques that address literacy limitations (e.g., materials are available in local language).

-(5) Provides customers adequate time to review the T&C of the product or service, ß4702N.1 15.12.31 executing the transaction.
+4301N.6; - (b) General information about the operation of the products or services including the customer's obligations and liabilities; - (c) Cooling-off period, if applicable; - (d) Cancellation, return and exchange policies, and any related cost; - (e) The actions and remedies which the BSFI may take in the event of a default by the customer; - (f) Procedures to report unauthorized transactions and other contingencies, as well as the liabilities of parties in such case; and - (g) A summary of the BSFI's complaints handling procedure. - (3) Advises customers to read and understand the applicable T&C, when considering a product or service. - (4) Ensures that its staff communicates in such a manner that clients can understand the terms of the contract, their rights and obligations.
+Staff should communicate with techniques that address literacy limitations (e.g., materials are available in local language). - (5) Provides customers adequate time to review the T&C of the product or service, asks questions and receives additional information prior to signing contracts or executing the transaction.
 The staff of the BSFI should be available to answer the questions and clarifications from the financial customer.

-As a written document, the T&C must asks questions and receives additional be complete but concise, easily information prior to signing contracts or

-Manual of Regulations for Non-Bank Financial Institutions N Regulations Page 45c

-(6) Ensures that staff assigned to deal directly with customers, or who prepare advertisement materials (or other material of the BSFI for external distribution) or who markets any product or service should be fully knowledgeable about these products and services, including statutory and regulatory requirements, and are able to explain the nuances to the consumer.

-(7) Uses a variety of communication channels to disclose clear and accurate information.
-Such communication channels should be available to the public without need for special access requirements, which additional expense. may entail Communication channels should be sufficiently responsive to address the literacy limitations of the financial consumer.
-Said channels may be written and/or verbal as may be warranted.

-(8) Discloses pricing information in public domains (e.g., websites).

-(9) Updates customers with relevant information, free of charge in a clear, understandable, comprehensive, and transparent manner, for the duration of the contract.
-Such information covers the characteristics and the risks of the products sold by the BSFI and their authorized agents.

-(10) Imparts targeted information to the specific groups of clients to whom specific products are being marketed, with a particular consideration for vulnerable customers.
-Communication channels employed for such targeted marketing initiatives may be accordingly calibrated.

-(11) Offers enhanced disclosure for their accounts (e.g., Statement of accounts more complex products, highlighting the that includes, among others, covering costs and risks involved for the customer. period, opening balance/value of For structured investment products, a transactions, all kinds of interest, fees and charges, closing balance, inquiries for Product Highlight Sheet (PHS) is required.
+- (6) Ensures that staff assigned to deal directly with customers, or who prepare advertisement materials (or other material of the BSFI for external distribution) or who markets any product or service should be fully knowledgeable about these products and services, including statutory and regulatory requirements, and are able to explain the nuances to the consumer. - (7) Uses a variety of communication channels to disclose clear and accurate information.
+Such communication channels should be available to the public without need for special access requirements, which may entail additional expense.
+Communication channels should be sufficiently responsive to address the literacy limitations of the financial consumer.
+Said channels may be written and/or verbal as may be warranted. - (8) Discloses pricing information in public domains (e.g., websites). - (9) Updates customers with relevant information, free of charge in a clear, understandable, comprehensive, and transparent manner, for the duration of the contract.
+Such information covers the characteristics and the risks of the products sold by the BSFI and their authorized agents. - (10) Imparts targeted information to the specific groups of clients to whom specific products are being marketed, with a particular consideration for vulnerable customers.
+Communication channels employed for such targeted marketing initiatives may be accordingly calibrated. - (11) Offers enhanced disclosure for more complex products, highlighting the costs and risks involved for the customer.
+For structured investment products, a Product Highlight Sheet (PHS) is required.